-Relational Trauma Therapy in Seattle, WA and Oregon
+Relational Trauma Therapy in Seattle, WA

 Online trauma therapy in Seattle, WA and throughout Oregon.

-This Is What Relational Trauma Can Feel Like
+This is What Relational Trauma Can Feel Like

 It often shows up quietly in your body, in your thoughts, and in how much of yourself you allow to be present with others: